-But, upgrading your existing cooking vessels with Steam Infusion is a relatively quick and easy solution that can more than double your cooking capacity (Application Dependant).
+Upgrading your existing cooking vessels with Steam Infusion is a relatively quick and easy solution that can more than double your cooking capacity (Application Dependant).

-- Cook Time Reduction - Shortened cook times from the Steam Infusion process
+- Cook Time Reduction - Shortened cook times from the Steam Infusion process.

 - Cleaning Time Reduction - Less intensive cleaning because the Steam Infusion process prevents burn on and fouling to the vessel.